PharrellWANG/HTM162-Bazel-Cmake/README.rst

 This project is

+- standing on the shoulder of *HTM v16.2*.
 - building a deep learning powered HTM encoder.
-- standing on the shoulder of *HTM v16.2*.
+- making use of ResNet.
 - making use of **Bazel** building and **CMake** building at the same time.

 Memos
 -----

-All the source codes are inside ``TLibCommon`` folder (due to Bazel cycle dependency).
+All the source codes are inside ``/App/TAppEncoder`` folder (due to Bazel cycle dependency).

 How to compile with SSE4.2 and AVX optimizations using Bazel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~